JeffDeCola/my-go-examples/messaging/protobuf-NATS-request-reply/README.md

 ## START YOUR NATS SERVER

-Time to use NATS as a pipe.
+Using NATS as a pipe.
 First, lets start your NATS server,

 ```bash
 nats-server -v